 Leak-proof wet-rooms can now be safely constructed in any room of a property with the confidence that they come with Marmox’s lifetime guarantee so there will be no risk of leaks.
 This warranty is given by virtue of the simplicity of the design.
-The core material of the boards and sloping shower floor former (the Showerlay) is extruded polystyrene which by its very nature simply cannot allow moisture to pass through it, the drain which is supplied is designed to simply screw into position so again there is no possibility of leaks and other joints are sealed with Marmox’s waterproofing, tanking materials.
+The core material of the wet room bathroom boards and sloping shower floor former (the Showerlay) is extruded polystyrene which by its very nature simply cannot allow moisture to pass through it, the drain which is supplied is designed to simply screw into position so again there is no possibility of leaks and other joints are sealed with Marmox’s waterproofing, tanking materials.

-How to make a Tiled Wetroom
+How to make a tiled wet room

-Typically one would need from Marmox:
+For a wet room bathroom, typically one would need from Marmox:

 - Showerlay drain